7 Bad Habits that Can Affect Your Thyroid Health

 - Sea salt;

 - Natural yogurt;

 5. Alcoholic beverages

-The dangerous effects of excessive alcohol consumption is nothing new.
+The dangerous effects of excessive alcohol consumption are nothing new.
 However, it should be mentioned that the thyroid is one of the most affected organs.

 Although the liver is in charge of filtering and metabolizing these drinks, their toxins (which travel through the bloodstream) affect hormonal production.